camilamiz/shopping_cart/README.md

 <pre>git clone git@github.com:camilamiz/shopping_cart.git</pre>
 2. Access the app folder
 <pre>cd shopping_cart</pre>
 3. For this step you should have [Docker](https://docs.docker.com/engine/install/) installed.
 In order to build the app image locally, run the command below, which will take a little while to finish.
+This command will load the shopping cart application and the discount service.
 <pre>docker-compose up web discount</pre>
 4. If you want to kill it, type `ctrl+c` in your terminal window